Rajiv Gandhi Institute of Technology, Mumbai: Clubs and societies

 Marathi Bhasha Mandal (Marathi Language Society) was founded for the promotion of Marathi in the college.
 RGAA (Rajiv Gandhi Alumni Association) was formed in 2007.
 MESA (Mechanical Engineering Students' Association) formed in 2002 and has been an active departmental committee throughout the year.

 IEEE student branch is a technical society for students of all branches and is one of the most active student bodies of the college.
 Computer Engineering Student's Society (CESS) is the departmental committee of Computer Branch and it conducts various technical workshops and seminars under itself as well as under Association for Computing Machinery (ACM) Student's Chapter.
 Institute Of Electronics And Telecommunication Engineering (IETE) Student Forum is the departmental committee for Electronics and Telecommunication Department (EXTC).
 Various technical and non-technical workshops are conducted under it throughout the year.

 The student's council is the student body elected by the Principal and Student Conveyors annually to organize the festivals 'Icarus' and 'Zodiac'.
+ABIT(Association of Budding Technocrats) is the departmental committee of IT branch and it conducts various activities, seminars and workshops.
+In the year 2024 ABIT hosted "SYNERGY" an inter-collegiate and techno-cultural festival.

 ISA student body is a department specific technical team for instrumentation students.